-As a licensed mortgage company you are competing with 20,000 other companies and 183,000 licensed individuals.
+As a mortgage or real estate company you are competing with tens of thousands of companies and individuals.
 Learn how to get more attention with top-quality content, and why it will help you outperform your competition.

 Need more help?
 Contact us.

 In today’s world, marketers are challenged in ways old and new.
 While the point of marketing hasn’t changed – it’s still about gaining interest, providing value, and winning business.
 Competition for attention has never been more fierce.

 The decentralization of media, explosion of online content, and the emergence of new frontiers like VR/AR keep marketers busy.
 One tool that is increasingly utilized by savvy marketers is content marketing.
 While many companies are already utilizing content marketing, it’s important to remember what is at the heart of content marketing – good copywriting.

 Why creative content and solid copy is important

 Let’s start with the why.
 We’ll ask and answer the question of why you should care about taking the time necessary to build truly creative content that includes impactful copy.

 First things first: As a mortgage or real estate company, you are competing with tens of thousands of companies and individuals for clients.
 And the number of vendors to both industries has exploded with many companies competing for the same business from credit report sales to providing technology to create a better experience for the client or save costs operationally.

 In short, the mortgage and real estate marketplaces are crowded.

 Whether you are B2C or B2B, you cannot afford to miss opportunities to gain the attention of your audience.
 Facing hundreds of emails per day, dozens of text messages, and countless virtual meetings, individuals simply don’t have the time or inclination to respond to content that is bland or boring.